 - Ehrhart Energy (pellet stoves & boilers) - (888) 523-7186

 - Holy Smoke (wood and pellet) - (607) 844-3766

 - Ithaca Stoveworks (wood and pellet) - (607) 272-2650

 And don’t forget the energy efficiency contractors who can help you weatherize your home and figure out the appropriate appliance to heat your home.

 Here are some considerations to help you decide.

 After Tonya and Adam Engst’s propane heating system failed, they began a process that helped them power and warm their home--as well as power their car--using energy from the sun and the earth (geothermal).
-Now there home is virtually "Net-Zero"--generating all the energy it uses.
+Now their home is virtually "Net-Zero"--generating all the energy it uses.